1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/414UzZxaSFL._SL500_.jpg)

-Although the book is very US focused, most principles are universal.
+Although the book is very US-focused, most principles are universal.
 I'll definitely reread it if I ever move to the USA.

 </section>